scrapy/scrapy/scrapy/trunk/docs/topics/selectors.rst

 | You may also have noticed that I've used another method up there; the re() method.
 | This one is very useful when the data extracted by XPath is not enough and you *have to* (remember to not abuse of regexp) make an extra parsing of the information you've got.
 | In this cases, you just apply the re() method over any XPathSelector/XPathSelectorList you have with a compiled regexp pattern as the only argument, or a string with the pattern to be compiled.
-| Remember that the re() method *always* returns an already extracted list, which means that you can't go back to a node from the result of a re() call (which is actually pretty obvious).
+| Remember that the re() method *always* returns an already extracted list, which means that you can't go back to a node from the result of a re() call.